rkitover/windows-dev-guide/README.md

 https://stackoverflow.com/questions/23227964/how-can-i-enable-all-tasks-history-in-powershell/23228436#23228436
 .

-This will allow you to use the `tasklog` function from the sample `$profile` above to view the Task Scheduler log.
+This will allow you to use the `tasklog` function from the [`$profile`](#setting-up-powershell) to view the Task Scheduler log.

 This is a script called `register-task.ps1` that I use for the nightly builds for a project.
 The script must be run in an elevated shell.

 ```powershell
 $TASKNAME = 'Nightly Build'